AnimMouse/animmouse-website/content/meta/favorite-quotes.md

 > All the crap you do all day, who fucking cares anyway!
 > — <cite>GTA IV Pißwasser commercial[^18]</cite>

+> Sheldon, when your days are over, God will never ask you, "Why weren't you Einstein?"
+But he might ask you, "Why weren't you Sheldon?"
+> — <cite>Rabbi Schneiderman[^19]</cite>

 [^1]: [Albert Einstein](https://www.goodreads.com/quotes/8136665-everybody-is-a-genius-but-if-you-judge-a-fish)
 [^2]: [Antoine de Saint-Exupéry](https://www.goodreads.com/quotes/87476-a-goal-without-a-plan-is-just-a-wish)
 [^3]: [Maimonides](https://www.brainyquote.com/quotes/maimonides_326751) and [Anne Isabella Thackeray Ritchie](https://en.wiktionary.org/wiki/give_a_man_a_fish_and_you_feed_him_for_a_day;_teach_a_man_to_fish_and_you_feed_him_for_a_lifetime)